-Website: www.marshall.edu/LEAD

-Contact: 304-696-6776, Lead@marshall.edu

-Location: Memorial Student Center Lower Level

-The Lead Center

-Cost: Based on activity

-Information: A complete list of clubs and organizations can

-be found at herdlink.marshall.edu.
+Website: www.marshall.edu/LEAD Contact: 304-696-6776, Lead@marshall.edu Location: Memorial Student Center Lower Level The Lead Center Hours: Monday - Friday, 8:00 a.m 5:00 p.m.
+Cost: Based on activity Information: A complete list of clubs and organizations can be found at herdlink.marshall.edu.
 The Office of Student Involvement and Leadership is the point of contact for all students that wish to be involved.
-We envision an active, engaged student community that develops leaders, builds strong friendships, embraces service to others, and exemplifies a respect for diversity.
+We that develops leaders, builds strong friendsh envision an active, engaged student community that develops leaders, builds strong friendships, embraces service to others, and exemplifies a respect for diversity.